mukulpadwal/React101Basics/README.md

 # React101Basics
-A repository to store, the concepts that I learn in React
+A repository to store, the concepts along with projects that I learn in React